Lipen/discrete-math-course/typst/lec-logic.typ

 == Puzzle 4: The Fork in the Road

 #example[The Classic Puzzle][
-  You reach a fork in the road.
+  You reach a fork.
 One path leads to treasure, the other to doom.

   A single inhabitant stands there.
 You may ask *one yes/no question*.

-  *What do you ask to find the treasure path?*
+  *What question finds the treasure?*
 ]

 #Block(color: green)[
   *The key question:* "If I asked you 'Does the left path lead to treasure?', would you say yes?"

-  Let $L$ = "left path leads to treasure".
+  Let $L$ = "left leads to treasure".

-  - *Knight:* Would truthfully answer the inner question.
-Says "yes" to our question iff $L$ is true.
+  - *Knight:* Answers the inner question truthfully.
+Says "yes" iff $L$.

-  - *Knave:* Would lie about the inner question, saying "yes" iff $L$ is false.
-But asked _whether_ he'd say yes, he lies again --- says "yes" iff he'd actually say "no" iff $L$ is true.
+  - *Knave:* Would lie about the inner question.
+But asked _whether_ he'd say yes, he lies _again_ --- double negation!
+Says "yes" iff $L$.

-  *Result:* Both types answer "yes" exactly when left leads to treasure!
+  *Both types answer "yes" exactly when left leads to treasure.*
 ]

 #Block(color: yellow)[